timunie/Ava-ApiTests/website/docs/M_Avalonia_Rendering_SceneGraph_ICustomDrawOperation_HitTest.md

 #### Return Value
 <a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>
+True if the point hits the node's geometry; otherwise false.

+## Remarks
-True if the point hits the node's geometry; otherwise false.This method does not recurse to childs, if you want to hit test children they must be hit tested manually.
+This method does not recurse to childs, if you want to hit test children they must be hit tested manually.

 ## See Also